 After filling out all the questions, the platform will suggest five plans that would work best for your condition.
 These are; Medication-Assisted Treatment, a Medication and Care Counseling plan where you meet once a month, a Medication and Therapy plan where you meet up to four times a month, a Medication and Coaching plan where you meet up to four times a month, and a therapy plan where you meet up to four times a month.

 A glimpse at the Cerebral OUD treatment timeline

-After you enroll, you’ll be able to select your personal care team comprised of a dedicated prescriber, care counselor, and coordinator.
+After you enroll in the Medication-assisted treatment plan, you’ll be able to select your personal care team comprised of a dedicated prescriber, care counselor, and coordinator.
 You’ll need to meet with your prescriber before you can see your care counselor.